 The American Academy of Family Physicians (AAFP) supports the attainment of the highest level of health for all people.
 Health includes the capacity to heal and to function within the context of the family, community, and environment.
 Numerous social, genetic, and environmental factors influence health to varying degrees.
 An individual's health is not measured simply by the absence of disease.

 Family physicians promote health equity by considering the balance of social determinants that impact the health of an individual, family, community, population, and environment.
-Family physicians can mitigate health inequity by collaborating with government, business, and health and social service providers, to affect positive change for the populations they serve.
+Family physicians can mitigate health inequity by collaborating with entities including but not limited to: government, business, educational systems, and health and social service providers, to affect positive change for the populations they serve.

 Health equity: The AAFP adopts the Healthy People 2020 definition of health equity as, "The attainment of the highest level of health for all people.
 Achieving health equity requires valuing everyone equally with focused and ongoing societal efforts to address avoidable inequalities, historical and contemporary injustices, and the elimination of health and health care disparities."